[Preprint] [CCN 2024 talk] [Code]

 [Deep Q-learning] [Hierarchical-DQN] [Deep Policy Gradient]

-Deep Reinforcement Learning (Deep RL) has gained widespread attention for its ability to outperform human in games like chess, go, and Atari, etc. Typically, Deep RL systems use deep neural networks to create non-linear mappings from sensory inputs to action values or action probabilities (policies) in order to maximize long-term reward.
+Deep reinforcement learning (Deep RL) has gained widespread attention for its ability to outperform human in games like chess, go, and Atari, etc. Typically, Deep RL systems use deep neural networks to create non-linear mappings from sensory inputs to action values or action probabilities (policies) in order to maximize long-term reward.
 These networks are updated with error-corrected signals, often via back-propagation, to improve reward estimation and increase the frequency of highly rewarded actions.
 I implemented several deep reinforcement learning algorithms in Pytorch to compare with animal behaviors in a sequential decision-making task.